tscherbul/tscherbul.github.io/_pages/home.md

 permalink: /
 ---

 We are a theoretical research group at the [University of Nevada, Reno](https://www.unr.edu/physics) exploring quantum dynamics and control of ultracold molecules with electromagnetic fields.
-Recent advances in molecular cooling and trapping have enabled the experimental study of molecular collisions and chemical reactivity at a new frontier, where nontrivial quantum effects (such as resonance scattering, threshold laws, and quantum coherence) can be used to control the outcome of a chemical reaction.
+Recent advances in molecular cooling and trapping have enabled the experimental study of molecular collisions and chemical reactivity at a new frontier, where nontrivial quantum effects, such as resonance scattering, threshold laws, and quantum coherence, can be used to control the outcome of a chemical reaction.
 A central goal of our research is to gain theoretical insight into ultracold quantum molecular dynamics through the development and deployment of numerically exact quantum scattering methodology.
 A second focus is on quantum coherence, the remarkable ability of quantum superposition states to behave like waves and to exhibit interference effects.
 Quantum coherence is an essential resource for emerging quantum technologies such as quantum information processing and quantum sensing.
 We seek to understand and control quantum coherence and decoherence in a variety of atomic and molecular systems, including photosynthetic light-harvesting complexes, Rydberg aggregates, and impurity atoms and molecules trapped in inert solid matrices and superfluid Helium nanodroplets.